Departmental history and context

 Mission Statement: To make the Department of Kinesiology and Health Sciences a place where all are welcome and thrive, irrespective of their age, cultural identity, ethnicity, gender, faith, neurological make-up, geographic background, military (veterans) and economic status.
 We also seek to expand the definition of diversity to include differences in physical ability and physiologic capacity and to provide leadership across campus in understanding those differences.
 This includes students, faculty and staff.
 Specific goals and objectives will be outlined to achieve this aim and annually reviewed.

 Climate: The Kinesiology & Health Sciences Department has a track record of providing a welcoming environment and a history of tackling important issues of inclusiveness including the inclusion of women and minorities in athletics and the promotion of health and physical activity for diverse populations.
-Therefore, the department seeks to continue this climate of diversity and inclusiveness by encouraging faculty to stay abreast of College-wide policies and practices concerning diversity.
+Therefore, the department seeks to continue this climate of diversity and inclusiveness by encouraging faculty to stay abreast of university-wide policies and practices concerning diversity.
 All faculty members will also exercise sensitivity regarding changes in dates/times of scheduled exams and papers in light of religious, or foreign national holidays.
 Students will be informed that they should feel free to contact any of their professors for extra help, to explain personal issues that may be affecting academic performance, or to ask for advice and assistance.
-Also, physical variables will be considered.
-For example, building (Adair Hall) accessibility for persons with disability is being enhanced with the provision of an elevator system to reach all floors of the departmental building, and a permanent ramp to be used to enter the main entrance of Adair from the sidewalk is also being constructed.
-Another building project now ongoing will be making adjustments to the building’s rest rooms making them all fully compliant with ADA (American Disabilities Act) standards.
-In another dimension of improving climate, all of our syllabi will be required to add the College’s standard statement on diversity.
+Physical variables will be considered.

 Faculty Recruitment, Hiring, and Retention